 In the General section of the Properties view, set the Component Type to Hyperlink.

-In the Component section, select SemQL in the value type drop down of the Display Text property, and then set the Display Text to Email.
+In the Column section, next to the Display Text property, select SemQL in the drop-down menu, and set the Display Text to Email.

-Drag and drop the Picture column between EndDate and IsContractor.
+Drag the Picture column and drop it between EndDate and IsContractor.

-Enter the following values in the Component section of the Properties view:
+Enter the following values in the Column section of the Properties view:

 Display Text: View Picture